SemiFL: Semi-Supervised Federated Learning for Unlabeled Clients with Alternate Training: Abstract

 \section{Abstract}

-Federated Learning (FL) allows training machine learning models by using the computation and private data resources of many distributed clients such as smartphones and IoT devices.
-Most existing works on FL assume the clients have ground-truth labels.
-However, in many practical scenarios, clients do not have task-specific labels, e.g., due to a lack of expertise.
-This work considers a server that hosts a labeled dataset and wishes to leverage clients with unlabeled data for supervised learning.
-We propose a new FL framework referred to as SemiFL to address Semi-Supervised Federated Learning (SSFL).
-In SemiFL, clients have completely unlabeled data, while the server has a small amount of labeled data.
-SemiFL is communication efficient since it allows to train client-side unsupervised data for multiple local epochs.
-We demonstrate several strategies in SemiFL to enhance efficiency and prediction, and develop intuitions of why they work.
-In particular, we provide a theoretical analysis of the use of strong data augmentation for semi-supervised learning, which can be interesting in its own right.

-Extensive empirical evaluations demonstrate that SemiFL can significantly improve the performance of a labeled server with unlabeled clients.
-Moreover, SemiFL can outperform many existing SSFL methods, and perform competitively with the state-of-the-art FL and centralized SSL results.
-For instance, in the standard communication efficient scenarios, SemiFL gives $93\%$ accuracy on the CIFAR10 dataset with only $4000$ labeled samples at the server.
-Such accuracy is $2\%$ away from the result trained from $50000$ fully labeled data, and improves $30\%$ upon existing SSFL methods.
+Federated Learning allows the training of machine learning models by using the computation and private data resources of many distributed clients.
+Most existing results on Federated Learning (FL) assume the clients have ground-truth labels.
+However, in many practical scenarios, clients may be unable to label task-specific data due to a lack of expertise or resource.
+We propose SemiFL to address the problem of combining communication-efficient FL such as FedAvg with Semi-Supervised Learning (SSL).
+In SemiFL, clients have completely unlabeled data and can train multiple local epochs to reduce communication costs, while the server has a small amount of labeled data.
+We provide a theoretical understanding of the success of data augmentation-based SSL methods to illustrate the bottleneck of a vanilla combination of communication-efficient FL with SSL.
+To address this issue, we propose alternate training to `fine-tune global model with labeled data' and `generate pseudo-labels with the global model.'
+We conduct extensive experiments and demonstrate that our approach significantly improves the performance of a labeled server with unlabeled clients training with multiple local epochs.
+Moreover, our method outperforms many existing SSFL baselines and performs competitively with the state-of-the-art FL and SSL results.
+Our code is available \href{https://github.com/dem123456789/SemiFL-Semi-Supervised-Federated-Learning-for-Unlabeled-Clients-with-Alternate-Training}{here}.